Q. How will I receive law school information once school starts?

 Q. What do I need to be doing the summer before I head to school?

-A. Nothing in particular for your classes, though there will be required reading for ILSP, which will be sent to you at a later date.
+Nothing in particular for your classes, though there will be required reading for ILSP, which will be sent to you at a later date.
 You should be reading for fun, relaxing, earning money if you need to save up.
 Make sure you are rested and strong.
 You were accepted for the credentials you have, so you are already prepared.
 Just be ready to do a lot of reading and engaging in critical thinking.
+If you would really like to begin reading for one of your fall classes, you could start Tomorrow’s Lawyers: An Introduction To Your Future by Richard Susskind, which is required for the Introduction to Lawyering class.
+While you do not have to read it before classes start, it would be a good one to start if you are wanting to get a head start.

 Q. How do I break up the workload and prepare during the semester?